Artists, books, etc. A short list for your browser.

 This aleatory publication from tl kryss and rjs does well to represent the spirit of the poetry scene that circled around D. A. Levy in Cleveland.
 Prepared to produce a collaborative edition—and stocked with the requisite blue sheets of paper—the two poets found themselves confronted by a broken mimeograph machine.
 Unfazed, they accepted the challenge—to find a poetry without words—and proceeded to transform the pale blue paper in front of them—cutting, folding, and pasting those sheets into an edition of 200 copies; somewhere between sculpture, origami, and prayer.
 Hence the only publication to issue from the "Broken Mimeo Press."
 Library Hub reports a single copy in the UK (Leeds), with OCLC showing two dozen records in North America.

 19:45 – 21:55, September 9th, 1967, Frankfurt, Germany.
 [Frankfurt: Galerie Dorothea Loehr, 1967].
-850 USD Side-stapled white wrappers (31 x 21 cm.), with identical titles boldly-printed in black to front and rear panels; this copy hand-stamped as number 362 to front.
-Some creasing to bottom of front panel and minor edge-wear and toning; otherwise a well-preserved copy of this celebrated catalogue.
+750 USD Side-stapled white wrappers (31 x 21 cm.), with identical titles boldly-printed in black to front and rear panels; this copy hand-stamped as number 362 to front.
+Some creasing to bottom of front panel and toning to covers; otherwise a well-preserved copy of this celebrated catalogue.
 Contents: pages, composed of 10 un-opened gatherings, illustrated after photographs and notes from the works of the 8 invited artists.
+This un-opened copy produces the juxtaposition of one artist's boldly-composed name with the photographic documentation of another artist's work.

 31 Aug. — 8.
 Sept.
 1972.
 6th Festival of Arts, Shiraz-Persepolis.
 [Iran, 1972].
 750 USD Housed in folding portfolio (32 cm.), with gilt-stamped design to front panel, along with blind-embossed titles; some soiling to boards.
 Titles printed to inner panels of portfolio, in both Farsi and English, along with summary of former Festival participants (from 1967-1971) and production credits.
 Contents, also present in both Farsi and English translations, housed loose in six titled folders: Merce Cunningham and Dance Company (4 sheets), Karlheinz Stockhausen (25 sheets, including 19 individual performance notes), Robert Wilson (1 folding biography sheet and two stapled pamphlets of 12 and 20 pp.), Iranian Theater, Films (7 sheets, including a programme of 8 mm. films), Traditional Persian Music (4 sheets), and Katakali / Shanta Rao (6 sheets).